ekmcmurchie/Unix-Assignment-BCB546/Unix_Assignment/UNIX_Assignment_McMurchie.md

 ```
 sort -k1,1 transposed_teosinte_genotypes.txt > sort_teosinte_genotypes.txt
 sort -c -k1,1 sort_teosinte_genotypes.txt
+wc sort_teosinte_genotypes.txt
 ```
 This sorted the transposed teosinte genotypes file based on the first column, which contains SNP ID, and checked that the sort was successful.
+The `wc` command shows us that there are 986 lines in the `sort_teosinte_genotypes.txt` file.

 I then joined the sorted teosinte genotypes file and the cut, sorted SNP positions file:
 ```
 join -1 1 -2 1 sorted_snp_position.txt sort_teosinte_genotypes.txt > join_teosinte.txt
 head join_teosinte.txt
 less join_teosinte.txt
+wc join_teosinte.txt
 ```
-Since this was a tricky step, I used both `head` and `less` to view my work here.
+Since this was a tricky step, I used both `head` and `less` to view my work here, as well as using `wc` to view the resulting number of lines.
+There are 983 lines in the `join_teosinte.txt` file, slightly shorter than `sorted_snp_positi on.txt` and `sort_teosinte_genotypes.txt` because the line containing "SNP_ID" is not copied over from `sorted_snp_position.txt` and the lines comtianing "Sample_ID", "]G_OTU", and "Group" are not copied over from `sort_teosinte_genotypes.txt`.

 Then I sorted the joined teosinte SNP position and data file based on chromosome number first and position second, checking my work with `less`, as I did with the maize file: